<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 Should refer to a Logout endpoint as handled by Azure AD, usually having the following URL: https://login.microsoftonline.com/[tenant]/oauth2/logout?post_logout_redirect_uri=[homeRedirect]

 Consider: •[tenant]: Should specify your Tenant id (based on your Azure's subscription). •[homeRedirect]: Should specify the URL used to direct after a log-out.
-Usually, you use the same login URL, which is the one directing to Bizagi Work portal. |
+Usually, you use the same login URL, which is the one directing to Bizagi Work Portal. |

 If you applied this change into an environment other than development, make sure such same changes are applied in your Development environment..
 To do this, follow the same procedure mentioned above while using Bizagi Studio. |